ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 1. The numbers is not be generated sequentially
 1. Token ID generated is of the length of 36 digits
 1. The length of Token ID is configurable by the ADMIN
-1. Token ID is generated as per the defined logic mentioned below
+1. Token ID is generated as per the defined logic mentioned below:
    * The number does not contain any alphanumeric characters and contains only numeric characters
    * The last digit in the number is reserved for a checksum
    * ID is unique for a combination of TSP ID and UIN received